 The Affidavit of Heirship is generally used when someone died without a Will and left only real estate.
 Instead of going through the probate process to have title to the property transferred to the Decedent’s heirs, the heirs can, instead, file the Affidavit of Heirship in the deed records of the county in which any piece of real estate owned by the Decedent lies.

-According to the provisions of the Probate Code, the Affidavit must be signed by two disinterested witnesses—i.e. two people who knew the Decedent and his family history but do not stand to gain anything financially from the estate.
+According to the provisions of the Texas Estates Code, the Affidavit of Heirship must be signed by two disinterested witnesses—i.e. two people who knew the Decedent and his family history but do not stand to gain anything financially from the estate.
 In the Affidavit, those witnesses must swear under Oath to each of the following issues: